mwshumway/mwshumway/README.md

 # Matt Shumway
-I'm an undergraduate student at Brigham Young University (BYU) studying applied and computational mathematics.
-I have the priveledge of currently doing research with [Dr. Mark Kempton](https://science.byu.edu/directory/mark-kempton) on nonbacktracking random walks on graphs.
+I'm an incoming PhD candidate in Computing and Data Sciences at Boston University.
+Previous to this, I graduated with a B.S. in Applied and Computational Mathematics from Brigham Young University (BYU).
+There, I had the priveledge of doing research with [Dr. Mark Kempton](https://science.byu.edu/directory/mark-kempton) on non-backtracking random walks on graphs.

 # Research Interests
 Broadly interested in many things machine learning related.
 More specifically, I'm really interested in